A Comparison between Financial and Gambling Markets: The Strategy

 Therefore, the strategies used in both financial and gambling markets share common elements, including arbitrage opportunities, diversification for risk management, and the use of statistical analysis to identify profitable opportunities.
 While the contexts may be different, the underlying principles of strategic decision-making remain similar in these two markets.
+As trading-oriented financial and gambling markets are closely related, the transferability of financial theories is highly contingent on institutional structure.
+Peer-to-peer betting platforms in particular mirror order-driven financial exchanges where prices emerge endogenously from participant interaction.
+In these environments, we can make a meaningful translation of our ideas including statistical arbitrage, portfolio allocation, and risk-adjusted performance measurement.
+But traditional bookmaker markets are governed by administratively set odds; prices are adjusted strategically in order to cope with exposure rather than by continuously clearing a market.
+Collectively, the reviewed studies suggest that while institutional mechanisms differ, the underlying trading logic exhibits structural similarities.
+This realization strongly underpins our argument that peer-to-peer gambling markets can be thought of essentially as quasi-financial trading environments, but subject to relevant boundary conditions.